waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetCurrentNetworkRequestMessage"></a>

 ### GetCurrentNetworkRequestMessage
-GetCurrentNetworkRequestMessage requests the network pyipad is currently running against.
+GetCurrentNetworkRequestMessage requests the network waglaylad is currently running against.

 Possible networks are: Mainnet, Testnet, Simnet, Devnet